The Chairman (M.I album): Background and promotion

-M.I spent two years recording the album.
-He describes the album as a collaborative project due to the number of music personnel who contributed to it.
-The album features collaborations with producers and guest artists such as 2face Idibia, Wizkid, Seyi Shay, Ice Prince, Olamide, Phyno, Reminisce, Oritse Femi, Patoranking, Reinhard, Runtown, Sarkodie, Nosa, Beenie Man, Koker, Moti Cakes, Wilson Alao, Sound Sultan, Emmy Ace, Sammy Gyang, Chigul, Milli, Frank Edwards, Nanya, G-Plus, Morell, Loose Kaynon, Pheelz, Debbie, DJ Lambo, Sarz, Stormrex, L-37, VSTOL, and I.J.
+M.I spent two years recording The Chairman, and describes it as a collaborative project due to the number of music personnel who contributed to it.
+The Chairman features collaborations with producers and guest artists such as 2face Idibia, Wizkid, Seyi Shay, Ice Prince, Olamide, Phyno, Reminisce, Oritse Femi, Patoranking, Reinhard, Runtown, Sarkodie, Nosa, Beenie Man, Koker, Moti Cakes, Wilson Alao, Sound Sultan, Emmy Ace, Sammy Gyang, Chigul, Milli, Frank Edwards, Nanya, G-Plus, Morell, Loose Kaynon, Pheelz, Debbie, DJ Lambo, Sarz, Stormrex, L-37, VSTOL, and I.J.
 Its production began in 2012 and continued through the third quarter of 2014.
 M.I worked with several collaborators while enlisting new producers.
 Much of The Chairman tells the story of the rapper's journey into limelight.
 According to M.I's team, the album sold 30,000 copies in pre-order sales.

 The Chairman was initially slated for release in June 2013, but was postponed due to the rapper partaking in other business ventures.
 In an interview with Sunrise Daily in 2014, M.I said Jesse Jagz's departure from Chocolate City also delayed the album.
 In another interview with Leadership newspaper, he said he was inspired to name the album The Chairman after hearing people address him as such.
 The album comprises seventeen tracks and every track, excluding "The Middle", has an opposite.
 On October 22, 2014, the album was made available for pre order.
 Seven days later, its official cover art and track list were released.
 M.I held a listening party for the album at an Industry Nite event on the same day.
 He performed with Jesse Jagz and dedicated the track "Brother" to him.